NLeSC/guide/projects/projects_overview.md

 # Projects

 NLeSC is a projects based organization.
+Projects are done in partnership with scientist, usually at a Dutch University.